tatianar3/music-recs-app/README.md

-# spotify-api
+# music recs app
-project to practice my python skills and get moer experience with apis (using my fav music app!)
+project to practice my python skills and get more experience with apis (using my fav music app spotify!)